togiberlin/ui-ux-designer-roadmap/README.md

 This UX pattern is called **anchoring**.
 If people have little clue of market prices, give them a number to influence the outcome in your favor.
 Subconsciously, they will orient themselves on your mentioned price.

+***

+One **warning**: despite tough app store competition, use UX patterns in moderation.
+Don't [overuse UX patterns](https://m.signalvnoise.com/exponential-growth-devours-and-corrupts-c5562fbf131).
+If your app is loaded with too many [dark patterns](https://darkpatterns.org/types-of-dark-pattern), it will become obvious and users will notice.
+You app becomes just another soulless, extractive slot-machine.
+UX patterns should be used to support user motivation, not user extraction.
+Every legitimate app should focus first and foremost on the core value proposition: what problem are you solving for the user?

 ## Understanding Human Decision Making: Humans Are (Ir)rational
 Above mentioned UX patterns show, that the *homo oeconomicus* doesn't always make decisions based on intellect and reason.
 Emotions, biases, associations, "gut feeling" and the unreasonable do play a huge role in decision making.
 Psychologists have classified human thinking modes into a **slow thinking mode** and a **fast thinking mode**, also known as Dual Process Theory.